-International Karate + (aka IK+) was a karate fighting game produced by System 3, back in the 1987, for the three 8bit home-computers, Commodore 64, Amstrad CPC and Spectrum ZX.
-In 1988 it was converted for the Atari ST and Amiga (1 Disk 3.5").
+International Karate + (aka IK+) is a karate fighting game produced by System 3, back in 1987, for the three 8bit home-computers, Commodore 64, Amstrad CPC and ZX Spectrum.
+In 1988 IK+ was developed for the Atari ST and Amiga (1 Disk 3.5") and became one of the best fighting games for the 16 bit home computers.
 In 2003, following the retro-gaming trend, Maclean's Ignition Entertainment released IK+ for the Game Boy Advance and PlayStation in Europe.

-Story/Gameplay: Three karatekas are fighting on the same screen (and the same backdrop), in order to proceed in gaining belts.
-After gaining some points there are frequently two bonus games where you must either kick bombs away (before they explode) or you can deflect fireballs holding a shield.
-A second player can join the game as well and the third can be controlled by the CPU.
-IK+ was one of the best and more fun to play karate games during the 8bits and 16bits home computers era.
-Win points, get the highest belt and be the new master!
+STORY / GAMEPLAY Three Karatekas are fighting on the same screen (and the same backdrop), in order to further their belts and skills.
+After gaining some points there are frequently two bonus games where you must either kick bombs away (before they explode) or you deflect fireballs holding a shield.
+A second player can join the game and the third is controlled by the CPU.
+The first of the three players to score six points is the winner and is awarded extra points for every second left.
+The player with the lowest score at the end of the round is out of the game.
+One of the most impressive aspects of this game is that punches and kicks are fast and furious, I mean really fast!
+There are twelve attacking moves and a handful of defensive styles at your disposal.
+Some details are taken directly from the original International Karate, plus a lot more, such as reverse face kick, double head kick (for hitting both fighters) and so on.
+IK+ is one of the best and more fun to play fighting games for the 16bits home computers.
+Win points, get the highest belt and become the new karate master!
+IK+ is everything a fighting game should be.
+It is intense, spectacular, loud and great looking!

-Graphics/Sound: The graphics are cute and the character animation is nice and smooth.
-Although the background detail does not change, there is a wonderful animated sunset near a temple.
-There a few short animation found at the background too (birds flying, leafs falling from a tree, fish jumping! etc).
-Note that the overall visuals are identical between the Amiga Atari ST here!
-What is really impressive here, are the sounds FX which were produced using high-quality digitized samples from karate/fighting movies and Bruce Lee-style cries.
-More on that, the Amiga version features a great main menu music in 4-channels stereo, composed by Dave Lowe and performed several years later at the Symphonic Game Music Concert III in 2005 as well!
-The game was voted Best 16-bit Soundtrack of the Year at the Golden Joystick Awards!
+GRAPHICS / SOUND The graphics are colorful and the character animation is perfectly done and smooth.
+Although the background detail does not change during gameplay, there is a wonderful animated sunset near a temple (the sun's rays reflect in the sea as it laps the shore).
+There are a few nice animations found on the background too (birds flying, leafs falling from a tree, fish jumping! etc).
+Note that the overall visuals are identical between the Amiga Atari ST, although the Amiga version offers more colors on screen (actually double the amount).
+The game's sprites move really fast and very smooth and are greatly animated.
+The most impressive detail are the sounds FX which were produced using high-quality digitized samples from karate/fighting movies and Bruce Lee-style battle cries.
+More on that, the Amiga version features a great main menu stereo music, composed by Dave Lowe and performed several years later at the Symphonic Game Music Concert III in 2005!
+IK+ music was voted as the Best 16-bit Soundtrack of the Year at the Golden Joystick Awards!

 In-game music sample: